Keeping Your Cook-Out Gluten Free

 Please be aware that it is most likely safe to go with any products openly labelled as “gluten-free,” but you should still be on the lookout for ingredient and allergen listings containing for any sort of grain (including wheat, barley, rye, oats, malt, or brewer’s yeast).
 As a rule of thumb, any plain meat, seafood item, fruit, or vegetable is always going to be safe – it’s just whatever pre-applied seasonings or dressing, oils, and other condiments you might prepare it with that you need to pay attention to.
 To add to that list, most plain dairy items and vegetable oils are safe as well – just be sure to double-check!

 Hamburgers and hot dogs are a staple at summer cookouts!
 Be sure to prepare them on a sanitized grill with safe seasonings, and have gluten-free buns readily available to prevent your guests from eating with forks and knives.

 Ribs are also great on the grill, but usually not so great completely plain!
 Pick up some Sweet Baby Ray’s or Jack Daniels master blend BBQ sauce to offer with your ribs, since most sauces in both lines are safe for gluten-free diets.

-Kebabs are an excellent option, since you can combine a variety of awesome, naturally gluten free flavors, and toss them on the grill as well!
+Kebabs are an excellent option since you can combine a variety of awesome, naturally gluten-free flavours, and toss them on the grill as well!
 Try making your own with diced chicken, bacon, and veggies like onions and bell peppers such as spicy Moroccan pork and pepper kebabs!

 Deviled eggs are a simple side, and can be very versatile!
 Spice yours up with chopped veggies, garnish, or safe seasoning to really wow your guests!